cbtaylor/UD120-finalproject/README.md

 # UD120-finalproject
 The final project for the Udacity Machine Learning course.

 I started with an exploratory data analysis to get a feeling for what the features were and the nature of the data.
 The data loaded as a dictionary of dictionaries.
-For each key (the name of an individual, with two exceptions) there was a dictionary with the following keys: poi, salary, exercised_stock_options,
+For each of the 146 keys (the name of an individual, with two exceptions) there was a dictionary with the following keys: poi, salary, exercised_stock_options,